ShayanBahrainy/Ravyn/README.md

 At some point, I need to address the need to upgrade our current content system.
 People need to be able to post rich text, because some posts right now are very unaesthetic, I also think people will be more engaged if photos and videos can be posted.
 I am putting this off for now because I need to make sure no malicious files can be uploaded to the server, and that the files aren't too large, and that the content is legal/ethical, etc. There is a whole host of issues to address here, and I currently don't feel like I am ready to tackle those.

+To run in a development environment, make sure to set the RAVYN_DEVELOPMENT_MODE environment variable to True, or the script won't call _app.run()_.
 ## State of the Project
 The codebase has made a ton of progress, but above I only pointed out my wishlist and failures 😂
 Here are some features: